Chaitanyabsprip/fastaction.nvim/README.md

 # FastAction.nvim

-FastAction.nvim is a sleek, efficient plugin designed to optimize code actions in Neovim.
+FastAction.nvim is a sleek, efficiency plugin designed to optimize code actions in Neovim.
 By leveraging Neovim's built-in LSP capabilities, it offers a simple and intuitive interface that enhances your coding experience.